Can I buy a car before filing Chapter 7 or Chapter 13 bankruptcy?

 Type of bankruptcy being filed

-Chapter 13 creates a payment plan for your current debts, including anything you owe on the car.
+Chapter 13 bankruptcy, on the other hand, creates a payment plan for your current debts, including anything you owe on the car.
 If you can’t repay this, you’ll need to sell the car yourself or turn it back over to the lender.

-You can also reaffirm the loan and keep it out of the bankruptcy process entirely.
+With either type of bankruptcy, you may reaffirm the loan with your lender’s consent and keep it out of the bankruptcy process.
 As long as you can continue making payments as agreed upon, you will not lose your vehicle to repossession.

 Alternatives available in your area